Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Introduction

 LV distribution network loads are much closer to individual premises end use, meaning that lower levels of aggregation will reflect highly variable behaviour routines which may result from social norms, variation in appliance ownership and specification, and also reactions to localised weather conditions.
 Previously, LV substation data was modelled using conventional methods such as aggregated average profiling~\cite{elexon_load_profiling} with a diversity correction.
 While this approach was historically sufficient, the increasing penetration of LCTs now necessitates more advanced and accurate methods.
-To approach this complex and non-stationary behaviour, it is proposed here that a generative AI model is applied, which is capable of synthesising both Active and Reactive power data for LV substation load data based on a set of observed influencing factors, namely, weather and calendar variables.
-This is novel in the following ways: Firstly, applying a deep generative model to LV substation load modelling.
-More specifically, a Diffusion model, which is the state-of-the-art method for the generation of time series data.
-Deep generative models can learn underlying temporal and statistical correlations within the data and make use of substation metadata along with weather and calendar variables, enabling higher-quality load profile scenario generation.
-Secondly, this study considers the synthesis of reactive power profiles at the LV substation level.
-Reactive power is a key part of load behaviour and technologies such as heat pumps; the assumption of a flat power factor is not realistic, as specific appliances generate a reactive power requirement, the use of which is driven by behavioural routine.
-Coupling of routine behaviours means that this relation is not necessarily 1-to-1.
-Furthermore, the synthesis of reactive power facilitates a power systems analysis.
-Unlike in other similar works, the evaluation of realism is not entirely down to statistical measures – co-occurrence of load behaviours across cohorts of synthesised LV substation will affect the load and voltage profile at higher levels of the network, hence a power system evaluation needs to be carried out to ensure that diversity (and synchronisation of premises or substation extreme events) is realistic.
-The proposed model can capture and replicate realistic substation-specific behaviour without the significant overhead of mass data collection and storage.
+To approach this complex and non-stationary behaviour, it is proposed here that a generative AI model, specifically a diffusion-based model, is applied.
+This is capable of synthesising both Active and Reactive power data for LV substation load data based on a set of observed influencing factors, namely, weather and calendar variables.
+Diffusion is suitable for application on load data due to its ability to learn complex underlying temporal and statistical correlations present in load profile data.
+Furthermore, a conditional diffusion model can make use of substation metadata along with weather and calendar variables, enabling higher-quality load profile scenario generation.
+Diffusion is also the state-of-the-art method for the generation of time series data.